Three Reasons Why Prayer Really Matters

 Dedicating most days to writing out my prayers and reading devotionals focused on prayer, has changed the way I think about prayer.
+I’ve found these three reasons why prayer really matters.
+What would you add?

 “Now it happened as they went that He entered a certain village; and a certain woman named Martha welcomed Him into her house.
 And she had a sister called Mary, who also sat at Jesus’ feet and heard His word.
 But Martha was distracted with much serving, and she approached Him and said, “Lord, do You not care that my sister has left me to serve alone?
 Therefore tell her to help me.”